-- The old lady with whom Max and Jess stay in the middle part of Mad Max.
+- The old lady with whom Max and Jess stay in the middle part of the first movie.
 She threatens the Toecutter's biker gang with a pretty hefty gun (by real life standards, not More Dakka), and they listen.

 - Stop!
 Or My Mom Will Shoot featuring Sly Stallone as a cop who is troubled by his pistol-packing elderly mother.
 The film was universally reviled.